-Managing employee benefits takes extensive time and resources.
-Here at Health Insurance Consultants Inc., we take the guesswork out of cumbersome topics like COBRA Administration, health, dental, life, accidental death insurance and more.
+Our St. Paul team knows that employee benefits management takes extensive time and resources.
+At Health Insurance Consultants Inc., we take the guesswork out of cumbersome topics like COBRA Administration, health, dental, life, accidental death insurance and more.

-Our benefits consulting team works alongside your internal management team to develop a customized and innovative strategy.
+No matter where you are, our employee benefits consulting team in St. Paul will work alongside your internal management team to develop a customized and innovative strategy.
 We utilize our specialized partners and industry experts to meet the needs of your business and employees.
 Our consultants will provide:

 - Employee Surveys